-Wallace Collection is an art museum located at Hertford house at the heart of London, and is open to the public since 1900.
+Wallace Collection is an art museum located at Hertford house at the heart of London and is open to the public since 1900.
 It features an impressive and extensive collection of fine arts dating back to the 15th to the 19th centuries.
-The museum is home for important paintings, drawings, porcelain, ceramic and furniture.
-Its strenght is said to be French arts from the 18th century.
+The museum is home to important paintings, drawings, porcelain, ceramic and furniture.
+Its strength is said to be French arts from the 18th century.
 Indeed, the museum embodies the rich history of Europe from all periods.

-However, Wallace Collection is not for art enthusiastics only; The beauty of its interior, decor and galleries could be appreciated by everyone.
-At the museum there is also a French restaurant located at a stunning courtyard in the ground floor.
+However, Wallace Collection is not for art enthusiasts only; The beauty of its interior, decor and galleries could be appreciated by everyone.
+At the museum, there is also a French restaurant located in a stunning courtyard on the ground floor.
 And the best part?
 It’s absolutely FREE!